ScottFitzgerald83/sparkify/README.md

 Once Postgres is installed, you'll need to connect to it issue these commands.
 This can be done with either `psql` or `pgcli`
 1. Ensure Postgres is running
 2. Connect to the default database, `postgres`: `pgcli postgres://localhost:5432/postgres`
-3. Create the `student` role with login permissions: `CREATE ROLE student WITH LOGIN`
+3. Create the `student` role with login and createdb permissions: `CREATE ROLE student WITH LOGIN CREATEDB`
 4. Grant the file read permissions: `GRANT pg_read_server_files TO STUDENT`
 5. Create the `studentdb` database: `CREATE DATABASE studentdb`